wassname/scrape_r_rational/data/cache2/fuiff4.md

 ### Comments:

-> **u/crivtox** [+8]  *Closed Time Loop Enthusiast**
+> **u/crivtox** [+8]  *Closed Time Loop Enthusiast* (4 hours later)
 >
 > I might be reading too much into it , but the way she phrased that last request doest feel right.We definitely need their help though, so we will have to ask how and where to meet with the  Lynx .
+>
 > Going alone seems like it would offend them less, but would be a crazy risk, especially if it's relatively far.
 And I doubt they are idiotic enough to jeopardize negotiations during an apocalyptic scenario just for being offended.
 And we have to consider the possibility of the lynx secretly working for the enemy or thinking we are working for fae or something.
+>
 > Definitely go with at least Link(doubt they would complain if we explain some of his status, ignoring the farore part because possession of triforce fragments is best kept secret).And more guards if possible.
+>
 > Also, ask fi what was she saying before Zelda interrupted her in case it was something beyond the obvious .
+>
 > And confirm Naibi's intentions via fi lie detection
->

->> **u/Salaris** [+5]  *Dominion Sorcerer**
+>> **u/Salaris** [+6]  *Dominion Sorcerer* (22 hours later)
 >>
 >> > I might be reading too much into it , but the way she phrased that last request doest feel right.We definitely need their help though, so we will have to ask how and where to meet with the  Lynx .
+>>
 >> I agree, it felt very "old sagey", like "you must do the thing, I am being intentionally vague even though I clearly have knowledge on this subject and appalled by your lack of knowledge".
+>>
 >> I think we should try to avoid substantial offense by grilling her too much immediately, but try to get some more details along the journey.
 At present, we have no way of even knowing with any certainty that this is the Lynx's actual representative, do we?
+>>
 >> > Definitely go with at least Link(doubt they would complain if we explain some of his status, ignoring the farore part because possession of triforce fragments is best kept secret).And more guards if possible.
+>>
 >> Agree.
 Absolutely do not split Link and Zelda up, imo.
+>>
 >> > Also, ask fi what was she saying before Zelda interrupted her in case it was something beyond the obvious .
 And confirm Naibi's intentions via fi lie detection
+>>
 >> Agree on both.
->>

-> **u/Kylinger** [+7] *
+> **u/Kylinger** [+7]  (58 minutes later)
 >
 > We've sort of have to go with her, right?
 The risk of betrayal can't be so high that the possibility of an alliance wouldn't be worth it.
+>
 > I did notice that she avoided making any direct statements on whether we could actually trust her.
 If the existence of Zelda's honesty detector leaked somehow, avoiding direct statements would be one way to thwart it.

+> **u/Mathematicae** [+7]  (an hour later)
 >

-> **u/Mathematicae** [+8] *
+> Questions I want to ask her:
 >
-> Questions I want to ask her:
 > Where do you want Zelda to meet the Lynx?
+>
 > How far away is that?
+>
 > Do you promise safe travel to and from the meeting?
 (Fie lie detector please work!)
+>
 > &#x200B;
+>
 > Anyone else have things they think Zelda should ask before going to see the Lynx?
->

->> **u/Salaris** [+5]  *Dominion Sorcerer**
+>> **u/Salaris** [+5]  *Dominion Sorcerer* (22 hours later)
 >>
 >> These are solid.
 Maybe add some things like:
+>>
 >> * What sorts of resistance should we expect on the journey, if any?
 >> * What are the weather and conditions that we should expect?
 >> * What sorts of supplies should we bring?